jelhan/create-github-actions-setup-for-ember-addon/README.md

 Merge requests are very much appreciated.
 Parts that could be improved are:

 - The generated GitHub Actions workflow may not reflect latest best practices.
-E.g. it does not use caching yet.
 - The script is only tested against TravisCI configurations created by recent Ember CLI versions so far.
 Extending that test coverage (and fixing bugs) would be great.
 - Only a very limited subset of common customizations of the default TravisCI configuration is supported.
 Would love to support more common patterns.
 - The script could be extended to allow the user to set configuration variables with command line flags rather than extracting them from an existing TravisCI configuration.